 Although the National Park is fantastic, it pales in comparison to the adjacent private reserves.
 Sabi Sands in particular benefits from the exceptional Kruger wildlife, but without coming into contact with the main self-drive routes and tarmac roads which make way for tourism.

+.
+Our blog post explains this everything from the vehicles used, to the different types of game viewing on offer.
 Visiting the Greater Kruger, especially the Sabi Sands really is our recommendation here, but we would recommend calling us up and explaining your criteria so we can point you in the direction which is suited specifically to you.

 Where to stay in the Kruger National Park?